USERRA and Veteran Employee Rights

 USERRA also waives court filing fees and removes any statute of limitations for bringing such claims.

-If the veteran employee is successful, he or she can receive their job back and recover back pay, lost benefits, and a correction of their personnel files.
+If the veteran employee is successful in their veteran discrimination claim, they can receive their job back and recover back pay, lost benefits, and a correction of their personnel files.

 They may also be awarded lost promotional opportunities, retroactive seniority, pension adjustments, and restored vacation time.
 The law also provides for double damages in cases of willful violations and provides for the repayment of attorney’s fees and costs for successful service members.

-USERRA preempts any state law that is less protective of the employment and reemployment rights of service people.
+Your USERRA rights preempt any state law that is less protective of the employment and reemployment rights of service people.
 Many states, including New York, have enacted versions of USERRA that are even more protective.

 In New York, state law prohibits employers from firing reemployed service members for one full year, except for cause.
 State employees are eligible for paid leave while absent from work as a result of ordered military duty.
-New York also grants damages for pain and suffering due to egregious discrimination.
-A New York employment lawyer can help protect your veteran employee rights.
+New York also grants damages for pain and suffering due to egregious veteran discrimination.